Project 5 — Interpreter (Reason)

 For this assignment you will write an interpreter.
 This involves writing the code that performs the execution and interpretation of valid programs.
 Among other things, this involves implementing the operational semantics specification of snail.
 You will track enough information to generate legitimate run-time errors (e.g., dispatch on void, valid types for arithmetic, etc.).
 You will also write additional code to unserialize the AST generated by the parser.

 You will be implementing this stage of the interpreter in the Reason programming langauge.
-You may work in a team of two people for this assignment.
+You may work in a team of up to three people for this assignment.

 Requirements